 To help you more easily set up your E-Resources/COUNTER 5 datasets, you can easily import your COUNTER 4 platforms from your existing E-Journals/Databases and eBooks datasets in LibInsight.

+Kindly contact providers to obtain the necessary SUSHI credentials for your institution.
 LibInsight supports a large number of COUNTER r4 SUSHI providers.
 However, please note that there are no plans to provide additional COUNTER 4 SUSHI providers at this time, as COUNTER 5 reporting became mandatory for data providers at the end of January 2019.
-Kindly contact providers to obtain SUSHI credentials.

-- Add and manage COUNTER r4 SUSHI providers
+- E-Resources Management: Add & manage SUSHI providers

 - COUNTER r4 Supported SUSHI providers